lxbtlr/genos/README.md

 # Usage (Needs to be fleshed out)

-This algoritm is _very_ memory intensive, even with small images (256x256) and takes a long time to generate even on powerful hardware.
+This algoritm can be _very_ memory intensive, even with small images (256x256) and takes a long time to generate even on powerful hardware.
 The referenced paper uses a "workstation powered by two Intel Xeon Gold 5218R CPUs with 64 GB memory," benchmarks for the implementation of the ProHC-EM algorithm taking about 12 minutes to generate a single output image.

 Due to local hardware constraints, we used a remote computing cluster to generate our more computationally complex outputs.
 Our `runner_script.sh` file is an artifact of this.